Login with your member password below to see your content

 The kaleidoscope of colors is incredible, and the butterflies often land on you.
 I couldn't believe how enormous some of them were.

 Butterfly World is part of a park for children with train rides, farm animals, and play areas.
-It is just below the park with the aquarium and, like Gardaland too, gives young children the chance to be children, have fun and burn off some energy.
+It is just below the park with the aquarium, and, like Gardaland too, it gives young children the chance to be children, have fun, and burn off some energy.
 My son is a perfect example - he needs a break from all the adult stuff once in a while.
 Even if you only spend a morning here, it is a nice change.

 Where to Stay

-I would recommend you stay at the new, clean and spacious Hotel Kristal in Zane.
+I would recommend you stay at the new, clean, and spacious Hotel Kristal in Zane.
 Zane is around two miles from Santorso.
-To explore there area properly though you will need a car as public transport is not great.
+To explore this area properly, though, you will need a car, as public transport is not great.

 For more things for children to do in Italy click here for my son William's absolute favorite.